TeaPearce/TeaPearce.github.io/_pages/about.md

 ---

 ## About ##
 I'm a researcher at Microsoft Research in the [Deep Reinforcement Learning for Games](https://www.microsoft.com/en-us/research/group/deep-reinforcement-learning/) team.
-I have wide ranging interest across AI and machine learning, with deep expertise in uncertainty estimation in neural networks, and behavioural cloning.
+I have wide ranging interest across AI and machine learning, with deep expertise in uncertainty estimation in neural networks, and imitation learning.

 <!-- having worked on  uncertainty estimation in neural networks, Bayesian deep learning, survival analysis, behavioural cloning for video games, the exploration/exploitation dilemma, and algorithmic music composition. -->

 I adopt a probabilistic view of neural networks to help better understand and improve today's algorithms.
 I believe that the setting used in RL -- sequential decisions with a mixture of offline and online learning -- is the right one to be studying for the long-term progress of AI.

 <!-- In general my research follows two philosophies; 1) Analysing and designing neural networks from a probabilistic view o -->